mitzicastro/Coding-1-Final/README.md

 # Coding-1-Final
- These are the starter files for S2021 Coding 1
+ Coding Final 1 website is about me.
+This website tells more about my hobbies